Elekester/Starlit-Village/Guides/Catching Up.md

 ## The Endgame

 Congratulations, you've beaten the Main Story of PSO2: NGS!
 If you haven't already, make sure to complete the Cocoons and Towers.
 Then spend the skill points you receive in both your main and subclass.
-If you have the N-Meseta make sure to augment your gear as well as fully unlocking the potential of your weapon.
+If you have the N-Meseta and augment capsules make sure to augment your gear as well as fully unlocking the potential of your weapon.

 ### Endgame Content
 |Content|BP|Notes|